paul-weiss/paul-weiss/README.md

   ---

-  ## We're building the infrastructure for intelligence that can't be captured.
+  ## Building the infrastructure for intelligence that can't be captured.

   The convergence is here: **AI models that prove their own correctness.
 Blockchains with quantum-resistant cryptography.
 Neural networks that learn on encrypted data.** This isn't science fiction—it's engineering problems waiting for builders.